 You’ll come home from the session with a wrap over your tattoo.
-If possible try to leave the wrap until the next morning.
-However, it can come off sooner.
+If possible, try to leave the wrap on for 2 hours.
 Once the wrap comes off, you’ll probably notice fluid oozing from the tattoo.
 This is blood, plasma (the clear part of blood), and some extra ink.
 Your skin will also be red and sore.
 It might feel slightly warm to the touch.
 With clean hands, wash the tattoo with warm water and a fragrance-free soap.
 Use Carlton roll to dab and absorb the water and moisture from the tattoo.
 You should try and get it as dry as possible.
-Let the tattoo air dry for 20 minutes and apply a thin amount of Tattoo Wax and Leave the bandage off so the tattoo can heal.
+Let the tattoo air dry for 20 minutes and apply a thin amount of Tattoo Wax, Tattoo Pro or Bepanthan and Leave the bandage off so the tattoo can heal.

 Days 2 to 3

 Your tattoo will have a duller, cloudy appearance by now.
 This happens as your skin heals.
 Scabs will start to form.
-Wash your tattoo morning and night then dry thoroughly with paper towel.
-Apply Tattoo Wax 3 or 4 times a day in small amounts.
+Wash your tattoo once a day, then dry thoroughly with paper towel.
+Apply Bepanthan 3 or 4 times a day in small amounts.
 Be careful too much ointment will cause thicker scabs

 Days 4 to 6